SyncCode2017/Crowdfund-Frontend-Backend-Hackathon-/README.md

 itself keeps growing and the values of the nft perks also increase in the secondary market.

-However, if the target amount is not met during the funding round and the campaign fail all the contributors or funders will be able to claim their refund or it may be sent to their wallets.
+However, if the target amount is not met during the funding round and the campaign fails all the contributors or funders will be able to claim their refund or it may be sent to their wallets.

 ### Benefits of Project Moat